hygoh2k/IoCSheetDemo/README.md

 3    SpreadsheetCommand: contains commands classes that perform basic functions such as create/update/sum worksheet 4    SpreadsheetManager: contains collection model that stores a list of command and methods to print spreadsheet 5    SpreadsheetModel: contains the Simple spreadsheet model.

+# Build and run the application in visual studio:
+Build the SpreadsheetApp solution and run SpreadsheetApp project.

 # Design Overview
 ## IoC Container